Sruthi-lakshmi/Graduate_Admission_Classification/README.md

 -Visualization

-  With the help of Barcharts, Catplot, Displot and Heatmap i was able to obtain various insights from dataset
+  With the help of Barcharts, Catplot, Displot and Heatmap i was able to obtain various insights from dataset.

 -Removing the Outliers present